WebSVG/next-svg/README.md

 ## TODOs
-* size of Box in Modal is bigger than visible area
 * Fix Gallery thumb to use new components
 * Table of Content with fixed position used also in presentation mode when combined with slides, do not open modal only takes to the ref link